Erudika/scoold/README.md

 para.csp_style_sources = "style-domain1.com style-domain2.com"
 ```

+You can also enable or disable CSP violation reports (visible only to admins) by setting `para.csp_reports_enabled = true`.
+Keep in mind that if your website has a lot of traffic, this will result in hundreds of new reports being created each hour.

 ## External scripts and JS snippets

 You can append external scripts and JS snippets to the end of the page by setting the `para.external_scripts` property.